Left orderings on inductive limits of amalgamated free products: Proof of theorems

-By induction, we obtain positive cones $P_{(m)}$ of isolated oderings, which form an increased sequence for containment relationship.
-Thus, by Proposition \ref{prop:general}(i), $\tilde{P}\coloneqq\varinjlim P_{(m)}$ is well-defined and a positive cone of a left ordering of $\tilde{G}$. \end{proof}
+By induction, we obtain the positive cones $P_{(m)}$ of isolated orderings, which form an inductive system by inclusions.
+Thus, by Proposition \ref{prop:general} (1), $ P_{(\infty)}\coloneqq\varinjlim P_{(m)}$ is well-defined and the positive cone of a left ordering of $G_{(\infty)}$. \end{proof}